Growing up, my family always emphasized the importance of education.

 For college students, it’s also important to understand that there’s a difference between normal feelings of loneliness and more serious mental conditions, many of which are likely to occur in college-aged individuals.

-In retrospect, I wish I had been more willing to reach out when I was struggling; I was so hesitant and anxious to express how lonely I was, and being lonely in college sounded like a weird, if not silly, complaint.
+In retrospect, I wish I had been more willing to reach out when I was struggling and feeling lonely; I was so hesitant and anxious to express how lonely I was, and being lonely in college sounded like a weird, if not silly, complaint.

-Whenever I talk to college students now, I make sure to recommend that students take advantage of the resources they have and to talk to counselors, friends, and family if they are feeling sad, lonely, or anxious.
+Whenever I talk to college students now, I make sure to recommend that students take advantage of the resources they have and to talk to counselors, friends, and family if they are feeling sad or anxious, or dealing with depression-related loneliness.

 Nichole Proulx-King works with college students as a mental health therapist.
 She advises students to pay attention to their feelings rather than ignore their loneliness in order to discern if their feelings are situational or part of a larger issue.